-While the Galapagos Islands don’t have any traditional festivals with culture or religion on display, there are key events for the main residents, the animals, based on the season and weather.
+While there aren't any traditional Galapagos Islands holidays or festivals, there are key events for the main residents, the animals, based on the season and weather.
 No matter what month you arrive, you’re sure to be engulfed in natural bliss, but these key monthly highlights might be helpful to plan your trip around what creatures you’re most interested in seeing.

 The green sea turtle arrives to lay their eggs and land iguanas begin reproducing on Isabela.

 Flamingos start nesting on Floreana, Bahamas pintails begin their breeding season and nesting season of the Galapagos dove reaches its peak.

 Marine iguanas nest in Fernandina and on the 21st, the summer equinox signals the arrival of the waved albatross to Española.

 Hatching season begins for the green sea turtle and the land iguana.